 Key risks include:

-Even though synthetic scents differ from essential oils, they can still cause issues like vomiting, lethargy, and breathing difficulties, especially in enclosed spaces.
+Even though synthetic scents differ from essential oils, they can cause even more risks, including vomiting, lethargy, and breathing difficulties, especially in enclosed spaces.

 Key Tips for Safe Essential Oil Use Around Pets